INDA24PlusPlus/avj-chess/README.md

 `make_castle_move(game: &mut Game, color: Color, dir: i32) -> Result<(), &'static str>`

 The function to perform the castling.
 Pass in the game, color and the direction.
 The direction is either 1 or -1.
 1 for castling to the right and -1 for castling to the left.
+The dir must correspond to the values in tuple `game.can_castle_[color]`.
+If dir is 1 then `game.can_castle_[color].0` must be true and same for if dir is -1

 ## Examples